Praveenadapa425/multi-tenant-saas-platform/backend/README.md

 - `npm test`: Run tests
 - `npm run migrate`: Run database migrations

+## Production Deployment

+When deploying to production:

+1. Ensure all environment variables are properly set
+2. Use a strong JWT secret (at least 32 characters)
+3. Change default database credentials
+4. Enable SSL for database connections if required
+5. Review and adjust database connection pool settings based on expected load

 ## License

 This project is licensed under the MIT License.